Cardiac Device Therapy for Heart Failure: An individualized approach

-Cecilia Linde is Professor and consultant in Cardiology at the Theme of Heart and Vessels at the Karolinska University Hospital in Stockholm, Sweden.
+Cecilia Linde is professor and consultant in cardiology at the Karolinska University Hospital in Stockholm, Sweden.
 Her research focuses on epidemiology and devices for use in heart failure.

 Prof Wilfried Mullens is a heart failure clinician with a strong commitment to translational research translating new mechanistic insights into answering questions of clinical interest.
 He has been president of the Belgian Working Group on Heart Failure and serving as board member of European Heart Failure Association (HFA) leading the committee on cardiac devices.